asyncapi/glee/README.md

 ## Generating documentation

-When using spec-driven framework like Glee, it's always neccessary to have docs and code always in sync.
+When using spec-driven framework like Glee, it's always necessary to have docs and code always in sync.
-Glee will automatically generate documentation for your application and you can also generate your documentation yourself by running:
+Glee will automatically generate documentation for your application or you can also generate your documentation yourself by running:

 ```bash
 glee docs
 ```

-You can also tweak Glee's default configuration for generating documentation here [Configuring your application](docs/config-file.md)
+You can also tweak Glee's default configuration for generating documentation here: [Configuring your application](docs/config-file.md)
 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):